Strategy

 How the disconnect shows up in practice

-However, when you look at the experience from the user’s point of view, the same points often remain. still require unnecessary effort.
+This usually surfaces as a subtle disconnect rather than an obvious failure.
+Internally, everything appears to be moving in the right direction.
+Teams have better tools, feel more efficient, and there's a sense that progress has been made.
+But when you look at the experience from the user's point of view, the same points often remain.
+Journeys still require unnecessary effort.
 Information is still harder to find than it should be.
-Steps that make sense internally do not align with how users naturally think or behave.
-The experience is not broken, but it is not working as well as it could either.
+Steps that make sense internally don't align with how users naturally think or behave.

 Key takeaway